karismatic-megafauna/package-census/README.md

 # package-census
 Get an idea of what is going on in your package.json, see trends in usage and other useful things

+# Usage
+Currently, while it is not on npm clone this repo and specify a configuration JSON file with the following keys:
+`searchPackages` => an array of strings that are packages you would like to search for `appRoot` => a string that is the path to the root of the project you want to look in

+use it like this:

+`node componentUsage configFile.json`

+Cheers!

 # TODO
 - [x] Read all the files in a directory, specify as arg
 - [x] Gather all the imports into an object